George Morrison (1919–2000)

 1987

-Morrison’s solo exhibition HORIZON: Small Painting Series, 1980–1987, opens at the Tweed Museum of Art, University of Minnesota-Duluth (Jul 10–Jul 19), then travels to Minnesota Museum of Art, St. Paul MN (Nov 14–Jan 17).
+Morrison’s solo exhibition HORIZON: Small Painting Series, 1980–1987, opens at the Tweed Museum of Art, University of Minnesota-Duluth (Jul 10–Jul 19), then travels to Minnesota Museum of Art, St. Paul Minnesota (Nov 14–Jan 17).

 1988